JoinColony/colonyNetwork/docs/guides/reputation-mining.md

+---
+description: How to use the Reputation Mining Client
+---

 # Reputation Mining Client

 ## Running the Mining Client

 The reputation mining client can be run locally to sync with a local ganache instance, the `goerli` testnet, or with glider on `mainnet`.

-To participate in the reputation mining process you need to have staked at least the [minimum amount of CLNY Tokens](/colonynetwork/interface-ireputationminingcycle#getminstake), for at least [one full mining cycle duration](/colonynetwork/interface-ireputationminingcycle#getminingwindowduration) before you can submit a new reputation root hash.
+To participate in the reputation mining process you need to have staked at least the [minimum amount of CLNY Tokens](../interfaces/ireputationminingcycle.md#getminstake-uint256-minstake), for at least [one full mining cycle duration](../interfaces/ireputationminingcycle.md#getminingwindowduration-uint256-miningwindowduration) before you can submit a new reputation root hash.

 Usage:

 ```
 node packages/reputation-miner/bin/index.js (--arguments <params>) [--arguments <params>]
 ```

 Mandatory arguments:

 ```
 (--minerAddress <address>) | (--privateKey <key>)
 (--colonyNetworkAddress <address>)
 (--syncFrom <number>)   // [goerli:'548534', mainnet:'7913100']
 ```

 Optional arguments:

 ```
 [--network <(goerli|mainnet)>]
 [--localPort <number>]